 Exams:

 Take and pass the National Counselor Examination (NCE) through the National Board for Certified Counselors (NBCC).
-Review the candidate handbooks (LPC or LCPC) available for details.
 Scores should be sent directly to the office from the NBCC.

 Apply for Licensure: